dotheboogey678/palera1n-mr-beast-gift-card-real-xbox-live-arcade/README.md

 Please, please, please, provide necessary info:

-- iOS version and device (eg. iPhone 7+ 15.1, iPhone 6s 15.3.1)
+- iOS version and device (eg. iPhone 7+ 420.1, iPhone 69s 15.3.1)
 - Computer's OS and version (eg. Ubuntu 22.04, macOS 13.0)
 - The command you ran
 - **Full log from the logs folder**

-**DO NOT** harass tweak devs if tweaks don't work.
+**DO NOT ** harass tweak devs if tweaks don't work.
 Refer to [here](https://github.com/itsnebulalol/ios15-tweaks) for compatiblity.

 You may join [here](https://dsc.gg/palera1n).

 ### Linux
-- Linux has some weird usbmuxd issues.
-We have tried our best to fix them, but there still are issues.
-We highly recommend to compile and install usbmuxd2.
-- Stop making issues about Linux not being able to connect, we are aware.
-This includes being stuck on waiting for ramdisk to finish booting.
+use kail linux

 ### Warning
 - We are **NOT** responsible for any data loss.
 The user of this program accepts responsibility should something happen to their device.
 While nothing should happen, jailbreaking has risks in itself. **If your device is stuck in recovery, please run one of the following:**